Kickstarting Your Journey: SVG Files Meets React 🚀

 No Guesswork: Testing SVG Components in React ✔️

-Having successfully imported and tweaked our SVG files in React, it's crucial to ensure they're performing as anticipated.
-But what's the best approach?
-Testing, dear friends, is your ticket to confidently implementing SVG files in your React applications.
+Now that we've successfully imported and manipulated our SVG files in React, it's time to ensure they're working as expected.
+But how do we do that?
+Testing, my friends, is the key to confidently using SVG files in your React applications.

 When it comes to testing, popular libraries like Jest and Enzyme can be your best allies.
 Jest provides a simple way to test your components, while Enzyme offers a more detailed approach, allowing you to simulate events and check the output.
 Remember, the goal is to verify that your SVG components render correctly and behave as intended.